jchips/jotter-api/README.md

   "parentId": 5,
   "path": [
     {
-      "id": 3,
+      "id": 5,
       "title": "shopping"
     }
   ]
 },
 ```

-`path` column automatically turns into type LONGTEXT in the database, so be sure to use `JSON.parse()` when grabbing path from database.
+`path` column automatically turns into type LONGTEXT in the database, so be sure to parse to JSON when grabbing path from database.

 ### `/folder` PATCH request example (bearer auth)